Feature Extraction

 Tree Extraction Settings

-*Be sure to check the additional Shared Settings from the main Point Cloud Analysis tool.
+*Be sure to check the additional Shared Settings from the top of the Automatic Point Cloud Analysis panel.

-This option extracts trees from point clouds containing High and Medium Vegetation points.
+This option extracts trees from point clouds containing Vegetation points.
 Extracted trees are represented as Vector point features, created at each individual treetop.
-These extracted tree points will contain measurement attributes such as: 3D Surface Area, Volume, Vertical Extent, and Spread, all which measure characteristics of the tree crown, the Elevation as measured at the base of the tree, along with the Height of the tallest tree point in the canopy.
+These extracted tree points will contain measurement attributes determined by measuring each segment.
+These include crown measurements such as 3D Surface Area, Volume, Spread, and Vertical Extent, the last of which is an approximate measure of crown height.
+Additional attributes show the Elevation as measured at the top of the tree, along with the Height above ground of the tallest tree point in the canopy.

-Create Approximate Tree Coverage Polygons - extracts 2D tree features outlining the tree canopy and shape.
-These will contain the same attributes as the extracted tree points.
+Create Approximate Ground Coverage Polygons - extracts 2D tree features outlining the tree canopy and shape.
+These will contain the same attributes as the extracted tree points, plus an attribute stating whether they are low, medium, or high vegetation, based on the height thresholds in the Shared Settings.

 Simplify Footprints - Check this option to simplify buildings.
 Extra vertices will be removed given that they do not move the original boundary further than the specified horizontal threshold.